kateuj/coffee_cram/README.md

 * Build responsive game that works on mobile, tablet and desktop.
 * Make the game easy to use with rules explained.
 * Easy to navigate around and find key information.
+* The option to view instructions anytime, to help the user revise the ingredients for each drink and refresh their memory easily.
 * A good UI site flow.
-* Provide the users with a way of contacting me.
+* Provide the users with a way of contacting me and submitting a message to my email inbox.
 * To be accessible for screen readers.
 * To be able to reset the game easily.
 * Links to the creator's social media in footer.